 Climate change refers to changes in the Earth's climate, including changes which are the result of human activities.
 Similarly, global warming refers to the increase in temperature of the Earth's atmosphere due to carbon emissions and the Greenhouse Effect.

-Climate change is often referred to as global warming and is commonly associated with rising temperatures.
-However, it is also leading to extreme and unpredictable weather events that are already having an impact on our planet.
+While climate change and global warming are often associating with rising temperatures, they are also leading to extreme and unpredictable weather events that are having an impact on our planet, wildlife and people.